The future of secure communications: device independence in quantum key distribution: Nonclassicality in quantum cryptography

 where $\alpha_A = 2/\sqrt{1+2\tan^2{2\theta}}$, $\tan(\mu) = \sin(2\theta)$.
 If the polynomials $P_i$ are written in terms of the operators of \textit{any} optimal realization, then $\forall i$ $P_i\ket{\psi}=0$.
 These conditions implies the existence of operators $\{Z_A, X_A, Z_B, X_B \}$ satisfying

 In turn, Eq.~\eqref{isometry_conditions} ensures the existence of local isometries $\Phi_A$ and $\Phi_B$ such that

 Self-testing can be made \textit{robust} in the sense that in a neighborhood of the maximal quantum value $\mathcal{I}_{\beta_\QC} $, there exists a physical realization $R$ that is close—up to a local isometry—to the ideal realization $R_{\QC}$ (see numerical SWAP technique in \cite{bancal2015nswap, yang2014nswap}).
 The most general case involving two inefficient detectors, the SOS decomposition is analyzed with NPA hierarchy (see Sec. \ref{subsec:NPA}) without finding a simple expression for the polynomial $P_i$, unless the inefficiency of the detectors is the same \cite{Gigena2024}.
-The solution in this case is obtained with Jordan's lemma \cite{Scarani2019} and Groebner basis.
+The solution in this case is obtained with Jordan's lemma \cite{Scarani2019} and Groebner basis. \begin{lemma} (Jordan's lemma) In CHSH, $\{M_{a|x}\}_{a,x=0,1}$ and $\{N_{b|y}\}_{b,y=0,1}$ can be projective w.l.o.g., then there must exist a local unitary transformations that simultaneously block-diagonalize the observables $M_{A|x}, N_{B|y}$, with blocks of size $1$ or $2$.
+But, to compute $\langle M_{A|x}\rangle_\psi, \langle N_{B|y}\rangle_\psi$ we can always complete a one-dimensional block by adding to it a projector over a state in the null space of the corresponding reduced state $\rho_{A(B)}=\mathrm{Tr}_{B(A)}{\ket{\psi}\bra{\psi}}$.
+We can thus assume all blocks to be two-dimensional and write Alice's measurement operators as